The 5 best restaurants in Phuket you should definitely visit

 Laem Hin Seafood is one of the best-known seafood restaurants for locals and expats.
 The restaurant is huge so there are usually spare tables available.
 Here you can choose your own live seafood and get it cooked the Phuket food way.

-Northern Chaing Mai Restaurant is technically Northern Thai food, but it is certainly not one to be missed and can easily be considered one of the best restaurants in Phuket.
+Northern Chaing Mai Restaurant is technically Northern Thai food, but it is certainly not one to be missed and can easily be considered one of the best restaurants in the island.
 This gorgeous little restaurant is located in Cherng Talay and has a nice garden area out the back to sit in and enjoy the ambience.
 If you come to this restaurant you must try the Khao Soi.
 This is my all time favourite Thai dish.
 It is similar to a delicious soup that has been topped with fried noodles.
 You can alter the spiciness of this dish too to suit your requirements.
 Squeeze some fresh lime over it and enjoy the tangy, spicy, crispy and all round goodness of this dish.
 Some other notable mentions are the spicy northern sausage and crispy pork rinds.